Wind power in New Zealand

 Wind power constitutes a small but growing proportion of New Zealand's electricity.
-As of December 2020, wind power accounts for 690 MW of installed capacity and over 5 percent of electricity generated in the country.
+As of November 2023, wind power accounts for 1,059 MW of installed capacity and over 6 percent of electricity generated in the country.

 New Zealand has abundant wind resources.

-The country is in the path of the Roaring Forties, strong and constant westerly winds, and the funneling effect of Cook Strait and the Manawatu Gorge increase the resource's potential.
+The country is in the path of the Roaring Forties, strong and constant westerly winds, and the funneling effect of Cook Strait and the Manawatū Gorge increase the resource's potential.
 Over three-quarters (512 MW) of the country's wind generation is installed within a 150 km radius of Palmerston North, with some turbines in the area having a capacity factor of over 50 percent.

 Generation capacity and expansion

 As of December 2020, New Zealand had an installed wind generation capacity of 690 MW.
 In the 2020 calendar year, wind power produced 2,282 GWh of electricity, 5.5 percent of the country's electricity generation that year.

 A further 2,500 MW of wind farms have received resource consent.

 The New Zealand Wind Energy Association predicts that wind could reach 20 percent of New Zealand's annual generation by 2035.